 If you have a few days to devote to R&R this spring, consider a quick beginning-of-season beach getaway.
-Avoid summer crowds and inflated seasonal prices by choosing to travel to America’s most popular coastal communities in April, May or early June.
+Avoid summer crowds and inflated seasonal prices by choosing to travel to some of America’s most popular coastal towns for beach vacations in April, May or early June.

 Orcas Island, Washington

 The horseshoe-shaped Orcas Island may only be 57 square miles, but “the Emerald Isle,” or “the Gem of the San Juan Islands” as locals call it, has something to offer—from sea to mountain—for you and your crew.

 If you want to keep to the beach, Orcas Island has 77 miles of shoreline worth exploring on your own.
 Bring the kids along and join the environmental projects of the Orcas Island Youth Conservation Corps or the Indian Island Health Observatory’s efforts to survey marine life of Indian Island and Fishing Bay (check with local businesses or the observatory’s online calendar for the research schedule).
 You could also board a boat for whale watching-tours courtesy of operators in Eastsound or Deer Harbor or join a kayak excursion to spot crabs, limpets, sea stars, barnacles, anemones and other marine invertebrates.